fern4lvarez/piladb/README.md

 * Manage databases and stacks using a REST API, so you can use it from any programming language.
 * Totally configurable using a INI-style configuration file.
-* In-memory store, with eventual persistence of data on disk.
+* In-memory store, persistence on disk wannabe.
 * Written in Go, i.e. binaries are self-contained and distributable.

 Development